andlo/mycroft-skills-list-gitbook/skills/mycroft-respeaker-usb-pixel-ring.arraylabs.md

 ---
-description: Use the Respeaker Mic Array v2 usb with Mycroft A.I
+description: 'Use the Respeaker Mic Array v2 usb with Mycroft A.I'
 ---

 ### _mycroft-respeaker-usb-pixel-ring.arraylabs_